UIUC-ECE374B/su25/_labs/Lab10.md

 ---
-title: Lab 10 - Backtracking
+title: Lab 10 - Divide and Conquer
 placeholder: false
 back-color: fafaf4
 card-link: LabLink10
 # subtitle: And a subtitle
-description: We'll continue our work on recursion by practicing how to use backtracking to create optimal recursions.
-Special emphasis on writing recurrences.
+description: "We'll discuss one of the OG divide and conquer algorithms: Kartsuba's algorithm."
 people:
 layout: post
 no-link: true  # stops link to page
-deliverydate: 2023-03-01
+deliverydate: 2023-09-29
-link-questions: /materials/labs/lab10.pdf
+link-questions:
-link-solutions: /materials/labs/lab10-sol.pdf
+link-solutions:
 ---